tauri-apps/tauri-docs/docs/fr/api/rust/tauri_api/path/enum.BaseDirectory.md

         App,
     }

+A Base Directory to use.
+The base directory is the optional root of a FS operation.
+If informed by the API call, all paths will be relative to the path of the given directory.

+For more information, check the [dirs documentation](https://docs.rs/dirs/).

 ## Variants

 `Audio`

+The Audio directory.

 `Cache`

+The Cache directory.

 `Config`

+The Config directory.

 `Data`

+The Data directory.

 `LocalData`

+The LocalData directory.

 `Desktop`

+The Desktop directory.

 `Document`

+The Document directory.

 `Download`

+The Download directory.

 `Executable`

+The Executable directory.

 `Font`

+The Font directory.

 `Home`

+The Home directory.

 `Picture`

+The Picture directory.

 `Public`

+The Public directory.

 `Runtime`

+The Runtime directory.

 `Template`

+The Template directory.

 `Video`

+The Video directory.

 `Resource`

+The Resource directory.

 `App`

+The default App config directory.
+Resolves to ${CONFIG_DIR}/${APP_NAME}

 ## Trait Implementations